dotnet/docs-maui/docs/migration/uwp-projects.md

 ## API changes

-You'll also need to address any API changes that may affect your app.
+You'll need to address any API changes that may affect your app.
 For example, some types, methods, and properties may have been renamed, deprecated or removed.
-For information on what's supported when upgrading your UWP app to the Windows App SDK, see [What's supported when migrating from UWP to WinUI 3](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/what-is-supported).
+For information on what's supported when upgrading your UWP app to WinUI 3, see [What's supported when migrating from UWP to WinUI 3](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/what-is-supported).
 For information about mapping UWP features and APIs to WinUI 3, see [Mapping UWP features to the Windows App SDK](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/feature-mapping-table) and [Mapping UWP APIs and libraries to the Windows App SDK](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/api-mapping-table).

 Your project can be made compatible with earlier OS versions by setting the `$(SupportedOSPlatformVersion)` property in your project file: